Medidata Blog

 According to the European Commission's definition (under eIDAS Regulation), electronic signature means “data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign”.
 This describes a basic, or “simple”, electronic signature.
 The European Commission outlines three types of electronic signatures: simple, advanced, and qualified, in order of increasing standards to signatory authentication.

-In a clinical trial—as part of the informed consent process—a prospective participant (who has made the informed decision to participate in a trial) signs an informed consent form.
+In a clinical trial—as part of the informed consent process—a prospective patient (who has made the informed decision to participate in a trial) signs an informed consent form.
 With electronic informed consent, or eConsent, this signature can be electronic (granted the local regulation and legislation permits its use).
-Electronic signatures can be applied on-site or remotely, where permissible, from the comfort of the participant’s home.
+Electronic signatures can be applied on-site or remotely, where permissible, from the comfort of the patient’s home.

 What Level of Signature is Required?